hexpl0it/Boardy/README.md

 ## Features

 - MIDI support with source repeating.
-Your midi command will repeat to a out MIDI device
+Your midi commands will be repeated to a out MIDI device
 - Direct sound download from websites
 - Precise Playback device for every sound